 Long-term exposure to marijuana smoke, which has many toxic chemicals in it, poses a real threat to the bronchioles and lungs, resulting in anything from a persistent cough to breathing difficulties and excess phlegm.

-Furthermore, the cannabis’ active compound, THC, is known to cause increases in heart rate which can last for hours.
+Furthermore, the active compound in cannabis, THC, is known to cause increases in heart rate which can last for hours.
 This obviously puts marijuana users with heart conditions at a much higher risk for heart attack.

 But research has also shown that even in younger cannabis users with no known risk of heart problems, there is a significantly increased risk of heart attack, heart rhythm disorders, and even stroke.